arbal/starred/README.md

 ## JavaScript

+- [github-traffic-viewer-website](https://github.com/Mokkapps/github-traffic-viewer-website) - A website which shows a list of traffic graphs of your own GitHub repositories
+- [trafficator](https://github.com/humanmade/trafficator) - Traffic generator for local analytics testing
+- [ytdl-webserver](https://github.com/Algram/ytdl-webserver) - 📻 Webserver for downloading youtube videos.
+Ready for docker.
+- [https-everywhere](https://github.com/EFForg/https-everywhere) - A browser extension that encrypts your communications with many websites that offer HTTPS but still allow unencrypted connections.
+- [express-jwt](https://github.com/auth0/express-jwt) - connect/express middleware that validates a JsonWebToken (JWT) and set the req.user with the attributes
+- [prometheus-mndp-autodiscovery](https://github.com/patagonaa/prometheus-mndp-autodiscovery) - Prometheus autodiscovery for Mikrotik devices
 - [google-translate-api](https://github.com/matheuss/google-translate-api) - A free and unlimited API for Google Translate :dollar::no_entry_sign:
 - [commander.js](https://github.com/tj/commander.js) - node.js command-line interfaces made easy
 - [30-Days-Of-JavaScript](https://github.com/Asabeneh/30-Days-Of-JavaScript) - 30 days of JavaScript programming challenge is a step by step guide to learn JavaScript programming language in 30 days.
 This challenge may take up to 100 days,  please just follow your own pace.